icann/OCTO-TE-labs/README.md

 The lab consists of a number of presentations that will explain parts of the DNS ecosystem and a number of practical hands-on labs.

+# License

+This repository is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0)

+The contents of this repository were developed by [NSRC](https://nsrc.org) and [ICANN](https://icann.org)

 # Lab environment